cstegel/glomerate/README.md

 It includes an event system which allows callbacks to be registered for user-defined events (Observer design pattern).

+# Background

+An ECS is often used in video game programming.
+Typically, object-oriented inheritance hierarchies are used to represent the game world but this often results in inflexible code.
+An ECS replaces these inheritance hierarchies to allow for flexible code and often better performance using the software design principles of [composition over inheritance](https://codingdelight.com/2014/01/16/favor-composition-over-inheritance-part-1/) and [data-oriented design](https://gamedevelopment.tutsplus.com/articles/what-is-data-oriented-game-engine-design--cms-21052).

+If you want to learn more then [this article](https://www.gamedev.net/resources/_/technical/game-programming/understanding-component-entity-systems-r3013) serves as a good introduction to Entity Component Systems.

 # Setup

-Glomerate is a header-only library with no external dependencies (outside of testing) so all you need to do to use it is the following:
+Glomerate is a header-only library with no external dependencies (outside of testing) so follow these steps to use it:

   1. add Glomerate's ```include``` directory onto your include path when compiling your project.
-  2. ```#include <Ecs.hh>``` in any files you wish to use the library
+  2. ```#include <Ecs.hh>``` in any files where you wish to use the library

 It should work on any OS when using a C++11 compliant compiler.